-Measure #183 - Hepatitis C: Hepatitis A Vaccination in Patients with Hepatitis C Virus (HCV)
+Measure #183 - Hepatitis C: Hepatitis A RATIONALE:

 The hepatitis A vaccination decreases the potential for a patient acquiring hepatitis A which would contribute to further liver damage.
 A single report has suggested that superimposition of hepatitis A virus infection in persons with chronic liver disease, particularly those with hepatitis C, was associated with fulminant hepatitis.
 Therefore, it is recommended that persons with chronic HCV infection who lack evidence of preexisting antibody to hepatitis A be administered the hepatitis A vaccine.
-(AASLD, 2009)